 A dog has about 220 million olfactory cells, giving them a sense of smell far, far better than ours.
-Deutsche Bahn intends to make good use of this talent by relying on certified sniffer dogs to locate wildlife at our construction sites in the future.
+Deutsche Bahn intends to make good use of this talent by relying on certified sniffer dogs to locate wildlife at our construction sites.

 Reliable four-legged colleagues